Desloratadine; Pseudoephedrine Extended-Release Tablets

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-- antihistamines and other medicines for allergy, cough and cold
+- Antihistamines and other medications for allergy, cough and cold

 - MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate